GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints

-In this paper, we consider the problem of learning the causal structure at the \emph{causal} timescale from data collected at the \emph{measurement} timescale.
-This challenge has received significant attention in recent years, but all current algorithms have significant limitations (see section 2) that make them unusable for many real-world scientific challenges.
-The current algorithms show that causal learning from undersampled data is theoretically possible, but they provide little help for its practical possibility.
-Our goal here is to develop practically useful and effective algorithms--e.g., that could be applied to neuroimaging datasets--for learning causal timescale structure from undersampled data.
+In this paper, we consider the problem of learning the causal structure at the \emph{causal} timescale from data collected at an unknown \emph{measurement} timescale.
+This challenge has received significant attention in recent years~\citep{plis2015mesochronal, gong2015discovering, hyttinen2017constraint, plis2015rate}, but all current algorithms have significant limitations (see Section~\ref{sec2}) that make them unusable for many real-world scientific challenges.
+Current algorithms show the theoretical possibility of causal learning from undersampled data, but their practical applicability is limited to small graph sizes, perhaps only a pair of variables~\citep{gong2015discovering}.
+In contrast, we present a provably correct and complete solution that can operate on 100-node graphs, and hence is potentially applicable in biological and other domains, for learning causal timescale structure from undersampled data.